modxorg/Docs/en/getting-started/maintenance/securing-modx.md

 You can also further lock down access to the Manager by configuring your server and/or its firewall to allow access to the Manager URL only from specific IP addresses.
 E.g. if your site is only accessed by workers in an office, you could configure your server to deny requests from outside the office’s IP addresses.
 Another tactic would be to put an .htaccess password on the manager directory.
 This would mean that users would have to enter 2 separate passwords before entering the MODX Manager.
 Perhaps that is inconvenient, but it is more secure.

+### Deploy a Firewall or WAF

+Make sure that your server has a good firewall installed with intrusion detection to dynamically detects and blocks common hacking attempts.
+[ModSecurity](getting-started/installation/troubleshooting/modsecurity) is a security module for both Apache and NGINX that helps deter a number of malicious attacks.
+You can also use a WAF (web application firewall) service from vendors like Cloudflare, Fastly, Imperva, StackPath, and others to block many brute force attackers and known bad actors.

+### Update Your Server

+No matter how secure all other elements are, it amounts to nothing if your server is not adequately secure.
+If your server is compromised there is nothing you can do to guarantee the integrity of your site or even the entire server itself.

+Always stay on top of server stack maintenance, including the software that powers encryption, your web server, your database, and remote connections.
+Patching your server software and core OS weekly, if not daily, is not uncommon. **Keep your server patched!**

+Turn off all unnecessary services and if possible, and especially turn off FTP entirely in favor of SFTP.

+Also turn off password authentication entirely in favour of [SSH keyed logins](http://tipsfor.us/2009/06/15/securing-a-linux-server-ssh-and-brute-force-attacks/).
+When using SSH keys, make sure to use a complex passphrase.

+## Other Ways to Protect MODX

+You can go to extremes to obsfuscate and further harden MODX—even so far as to make MODX look and respond like a completely different CMS platform.
+The following are some additional ways to protect MODX and make it more time consuming and difficult for hackers to succeed.

-### Changing Common Paths
+### Change Common Paths

-Easily identifyable paths can be used as a way to fingerprint your site.
+Easily identifiable paths can be used as a way to fingerprint your site.
 While security through obscurity is not a strong tactic, it doesn’t make it simple for script kiddies using automated tools to attack your site if a future zero-day compromise is released.

 The Advanced Distribution and Git Installs of MODX Revolution allow you to specify the names and locations of the various directories during the install, but these won’t install successfully on some hosts.